google/xsecurelock/README.md

 *   Output: it may draw on or create windows below `$XSCREENSAVER_WINDOW`.
 *   Exit condition: the saver child will receive SIGTERM when the user wishes to unlock the screen.
 It should exit promptly.
+*   Reset condition: the saver child will receive SIGUSR1 when the auth dialog is closed.
+It then shall make sure to blank the screen after a timeout.
+    One way to implent this in shell script based implementations is to simply ignore SIGUSR1 first, start the actual saver in a child processes, and to finally exec `saver_blank`.
+Not implementing this will cause the entire saver to reset on this condition.

 # Security Design